markisrt4/mrtechforge.github.io/guides/start-here/index.md

 # 🧭 What’s Next?

-You can continue your journey by exploring:
+You can continue your journey with:

 - [💔 Life Without Google](../digital-security/life-without-google/)
 - [Digital Security Guides](../digital-security/)
-- Or visit the [main Guides page](/guides/) to pick your next topic.
+- Or visit the [main Guides page](/guides/) to explore more topics.

-If you want help creating a personalized digital security plan, reach out through the [Contact page](/contact/).
+If you'd like help creating a personalized digital security plan, reach out through the <a href="/contact/">Contact page</a>.